jimhigginson/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

 Jim Higginson is a higher surgical trainee in Oral and Maxillofacial Surgery, currently undertaking a PhD at Imperial College London.
 His project will assess the use of phenomic signatures to evaluate oncological margins during transoral robotic surgery for head and neck squamous cell carcinoma.

-He also has research interests in head and neck osteosarcoma, reconstruction of head and neck defects, and the interplay between metabolomics and transcriptomics in head and neck cancer.
+He also has research interests in head and neck osteosarcoma, reconstruction and rehabilitation of head and neck defects, and the interplay between metabolomics and transcriptomics in head and neck cancer.